sparrowcode/sparrowcode.io-content/en/tutorials/sf-symbols-and-render-mode.md

 To preserve the universal API, you can pass any number of colors.
 Here are the rules by which this works:

-- If a symbol has 1 segment for a color, it will use the first color specified.
+- If a symbol has one segment for a color, it will use the first color specified.
-- If the symbol has 2 segments, but 1 color is specified, it will be used for both segments.
+- If the symbol has two segments, but one color is specified, it will be used for both segments.
-- If you specify 2 colors, they will be applied accordingly.
+- If you specify two colors, they will be applied accordingly.
-- If you specify 3 colors for a symbol with 2 segments, the third is ignored.
+- If you specify three colors for a symbol with two segments, the third is ignored.

 # Multicolor Render